buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 ### `auth`
-Configure the authentication parameters the plugin should use to authenticate with Vault.
+Dictionary/map with the configuration of the parameters the plugin should use to authenticate with Vault.

 `auth` accepts the following options: